Wessel Nijman: 2025

 Nijman entered the 2025 World Championship with high expectations, becoming as high as sixth favourite to win the tournament by bookmakers due to his good form in 2024.
 He narrowly defeated South African qualifier Cameron Carolissen 3–2 in the first round.
 He was eliminated in the second round following a 3–0 loss to Joe Cullen.
 Nijman qualified for the World Matchplay for the first time and defeated former champion Nathan Aspinall 10–6 in the first round.
 He lost 11–5 to James Wade in the second round.
 On the 2025 PDC Pro Tour, Nijman reached back-to-back European Tour semi-finals at the Dutch Darts Championship and the European Darts Open.
 He was a two-time winner in Players Championship events as he earned his second and third PDC ranking titles.
 He won Players Championship 30 by defeating Damon Heta 8–3 in the final, followed by an 8–5 victory over Luke Woodhouse in the final of Players Championship 34.

+2026

+At the 2026 World Championship, Nijman, the 31st seed, defeated Karel Sedláček 3–0 in the first round.
+He was eliminated from the tournament following a 3–0 loss to Gabriel Clemens in the second round.
+Nijman claimed his fourth PDC ranking title at Players Championship 2, defeating Gerwyn Price 8–7 in the final.
+At the European Darts Trophy, Nijman reached his first European Tour final following wins over Gian van Veen, Josh Rock and Niels Zonneveld.
+In a rematch against Price, he secured his first European Tour title by winning 8–3.

+In late March, Nijman won Players Championship 8 with an 8–4 victory over Joe Cullen.
+He won a further two Players Championship titles at events 10 and 12 in April, defeating Scott Waites and Jermaine Wattimena in the respective finals.
+A run to the semi-finals of the European Darts Grand Prix saw Nijman enter the top 16 of the PDC World Rankings for the first time.
+He captured his fifth Players Championship title of the year with an 8–1 win against Max Hopp in the final of Players Championship 14.
+He defeated Ryan Searle 8–6 to win Players Championship 21 and become the first player to win six Players Championship titles in a calendar year since Michael van Gerwen in 2012.
+At the inaugural Slovak Darts Open, he won his second European Tour title by beating Rob Cross 8–3 in the final.

+Personal life

+Nijman grew up on the same street as fellow darts player Niels Zonneveld in Uitgeest.
+He is a supporter of Dutch football club AZ Alkmaar.